-For fiscal year 2017, loan activity increased as entities looked for ways to finance their projects since the popular Cost Share Program, which set aside monies for which local entities could compete to accomplish transportation projects that were a local priority, was suspended by the MHTC in January 2014.
-However, the MHTC re-activated this program in January 2017.
-Local priority projects will be completed with a mixture of local funds and monies from the Cost Share Program.
-Previously, the local entities would often accelerate the project selected using a MTFC loan.
-The suspension of the Cost Share Program is a major reason for the lower number of loans applied for and approved in fiscal years 2014 and 2015.
+For fiscal year 2018, loan activity decreased.
+While several entities inquired about the loan program, few requested a loan.
+Entities either determined they could not afford the project they desired, chose to delay the project or they identified other means for financing it.
+In January 2017, the MHTC re-activated its popular Cost Share program.
+The Missouri Department of Transportation sets aside monies for which local entities can compete to accomplish transportation projects on the state system that are a local priority.
+These projects are completed with a mixture of local funds and monies from the Cost Share Program.
+MTFC loan activity will lag behind the actions taken related to the MHTC's Cost Share Program.
+Prior to the suspension of the Cost Share Program in January 2014, local entities would often accelerate the Cost Share projects selected using a MTFC loan.
+The suspension of the Cost Share Program is a major reason for the lower number of loans applied for and approved in fiscal year 2018.